Important COVID-19 Travel

 Travelling with Children

 Minors who hold single or dual Nicaraguan Nationality may require specific documentation to leave the country with one parent or a third party.
-Advice should be sought from the Nicaraguan migration authorities.
+Seek advice from the Nicaraguan migration authorities.

 Arrival and departure tax